Skip to main content

 1. From your Judge.me admin, go to Settings > Request scheduling.

-2. In the Timing section, click the order type you want to update:
+2. In the Timing section at the top, open the order type or custom timing schedule you want to update.

 5. Click Save.